GianlucaGuarini/fcf/readme.md

 ### value property

-The `fcf.while` objects will retain the value returned by its initial control function
+The `fcf.while` object retains the value returned by its initial control function

 ```js
 const {value} = fcf